Expert Q&A: Professor EagleWoman explains important ICWA case heading to Supreme Court in NALS Institute news

 LLM, University of Tulsa College of Law, American Indian and Indigenous Law, With Honors

-Professor Angelique W. EagleWoman is a law professor, legal scholar, Associate Justice on the Sisseton-Wahpeton Supreme Court, and has served as a pro tempore Tribal Judge in several other Tribal Court systems.
+Professor Angelique W. EagleWoman is a law professor, legal scholar, Chief Justice on the Sisseton-Wahpeton Supreme Court, and has served as a pro tempore Tribal Judge in several other Tribal Court systems.

 Available for presentations on Native American Law topics